Circumpolar stars never rise or set

 Here is how to determine what is circumpolar from your location.
 Subtract your latitude from 90 and you get the declination of the objects that barely skim above your northern (or southern) horizon.
 For instance, from a latitude of 40° north, everything north of a declination of +50° is circumpolar.
 From the Southern Hemisphere, at a latitude of 20° south, then everything south of -70° declination is circumpolar, above your southern horizon.

-We in the Northern Hemisphere are lucky to have a moderately-bright star, Polaris, nearly coinciding with the north celestial pole – the point in the sky that’s at zenith (straight overhead) at the Earth’s North Pole.
+We in the Northern Hemisphere are lucky to have a moderately bright star, Polaris, nearly coinciding with the north celestial pole: the point in the sky that’s at zenith (straight overhead) at the Earth’s North Pole.

 Draw an imaginary line straight down from Polaris, the North Star, to the horizon, and presto, you have what it takes to draw out the circle of circumpolar stars in your sky.

 For people in the Northern Hemisphere, Polaris nearly pinpoints the center of the great big circle of circumpolar stars on the sky’s dome; and the imaginary vertical line from Polaris to the horizon depicts the radius measure.
 (See the above chart, which has this line drawn in for you.)

 This technique for locating the circle of circumpolar stars works in the Southern Hemisphere, as well.
-However, it’s trickier to star-hop to the south celestial pole – the point on the sky’s dome that’s at zenith over the Earth’s South Pole.
+However, it’s trickier to star-hop to the south celestial pole: the point on the sky’s dome that’s at zenith over the Earth’s South Pole.
 Practiced stargazers in the Southern Hemisphere rely on the Southern Cross, and key stars, to star-hop to the south celestial pole, as depicted in the illustration below:

 Bottom line: Circumpolar stars stay above the horizon all hours of the day, every day of the year.
-Although you can’t see them, they’re up even in daytime.
+Although you can’t see them, they’re up even in the daytime.